How to build your Free Resource Library in Squarespace

-My own Free Resource Library has evolved a lot over the last year.
+My own Free Resource Library evolved a lot since I initially set it up.
 It was password protected for most of that time, and I never really felt right about that.

 I don't know about you, but I like to see the resources before I decide to sign up & grab one; ya know?
 (Confession!
 I'm on SO MANY lists! 😂)

 So recently, I decided to open it up to everyone.

 But how do those freebies still work as opt-ins, if the page isn't password protected anymore?

 I'm going to walk you through how to set up your own Free Resource Library on Squarespace right now, that will still work as opt-ins, but without the pesky password.

 In your account, in your grey sidebar on the left, select Pages.
 Then under the Not Linked or Unlinked section, click the + to add it.

 Instead of clicking on new Page icon, select Link (at the bottom):